jrodriguezreyes1/BIOE230_final/README.md

 math

 ### Before you begin:
 Make sure all mentioned packages are installed.
 Run the first code chunk to load all packages mentioned.
+There are also two markdown files included.
+One is BIOE234_final, which is a fully functional markdown that includes all objectives we successfully have running so far.
+The second is BIOE234_final_work_in_progress, which has objectives that were/are being acively worked on and includes detailed explanations on what the objective is and how we are trying to ahcieve it.
+The work in progress objectives currently do not work.

 ## Utilizing the script
 The simulations are run using a single markdown file.
 The markdown file is segmented into multiple different sections, with each section achieving a different goal.
 The sections, called objectives, are listed below.